Ahed Tamimi: Teenager becomes symbol of Palestinian resistance

 Tamimi, now 17, did that by simply bucking a longstanding stereotype of Palestinian activists — hoary old warriors and rock-throwing young men — and in the process electrifying a Palestinian population disheartened by years of settlement-building on land envisioned as a future state.
 She also prompted renewed international attention on Israel's occupation of the West Bank, and on the Palestinian cause in general.

 The teen's fate now lies in the hands of an Israeli military judge who is weighing charges of incitement and assault.
-She has been imprisoned since her arrest, and her trial resumes Sunday behind closed doors.
+She has been imprisoned since her arrest, and her trial was scheduled to resume Sunday behind closed doors.

 Sineen Amereh, 16, a Palestinian resident of Arab-majority east Jerusalem, has no doubt about Tamimi’s importance to her people's struggle against the occupation, as well as to the role of girls in that resistance.